vallode/vallode.com/README.md

-# vallode-com
+# mariuszz-com

 Personal website developed to host my internet presence.
 Would like to expand it to self-host most of the platforms I use.

 ## Setup